Has your child been complaining about pain around the ball of the foot? The medical term for pain in the ball of the foot is metatarsalgia.

 - They are wearing shoes that are not supportive.

-Of course some children experience foot pain due to hereditary issues such as flat feet, low muscle tone, or rolled ankles.
+Some conditions might be hereditary such as flat feet, low muscle tone, or rolled ankles.

-A child can develop metatarsalgia due to a number of factors, but here are the most common ones:
+A child can develop metatarsalgia due to a number of factors, but these are the most common ones:

 - Wearing the wrong shoe size.